dassana-io/enterprise-docs/docs/intro.md

 # 👋 Introduction

-This is the 1-stop shop for Dassana enterprise docs 📖.
-To keep things simple, we have organized the documentation to align with the navigation!
+This is the 1-stop shop for all things Dassana enterprise 📖!